Misterio77/nix-colors/README.md

 Huge thanks for everyone involved with base16.

 Extra special thanks for my folks at the NixOS Brasil Telegram group, for willing to try this out!

-# Roadmap
-- Add support for base24 (which is backwards compatible with base16)
-- Add more functions for pre-configured application theming (i'd love your help!)